Bonaventure (Province of Canada electoral district): Boundaries

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
 35, s.
 2.

 The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.
 The Beauhanois electoral district of Lower Canada was not altered by the Act, and therefore continued with the same boundaries which had been set by a statute of Lower Canada in 1829:

 The electoral district covered territory in the Gaspé Peninsula, now included in the Bonaventure Regional County Municipality and the Avignon Regional County Municipality.
 The elections were held at Richmond and at Hope.

-Members of the Legislative Assembly
+Members of the Legislative Assembly (1841–1867)

-Bonaventure was represented by one member in the Legislative Assembly.
+Bonaventure was a single-member constituency.

-The following were the members for Bonaventure.
+The following were the members of the Legislative Assembly for Beauharnois.
+The party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.